datastaxdevs/workshop-streaming-game/README.md

 produce surreptitious messages into the topic ("Send" button on the Streaming UI).
 Try to insert a message such as:

-        {"playerID": "nonexistent1", "messageType": "chat", "payload": {"text": "Booo!", "id": "000", "playerName": "Phantom Player"}}
+    {
+        "playerID": "nonexistent",
+        "messageType": "chat",
+        "payload": {
+            "id": "000",
+            "playerName": "Phantom Player",
+            "text": "Booo!"
+        }
+    }

 Or even something like

-        {"playerID": "nonexistent2", "messageType": "player", "payload": {"h": false, "x": 2, "generation": 0, "y": 2, "playerName": "Phantom Player"}}
+    {
+        "playerID": "nonexistent",
+        "messageType": "player",
+        "payload": {
+            "h": false,
+            "x": 2,
+            "y": 2,
+            "generation": 0,
+            "playerName": "Phantom Player"
+        }
+    }

-What happens in the game UI?
+What happens in the game UI when you to this?

-You just had a little fun, but this ability to manually intervene in the stream of messages makes for a valuable debugging tool.
+Now, you just had a little fun: but this ability to manually intervene in the stream of messages makes for a valuable debugging tool.

 ### 6. Homework instructions